bl-downey/Adv-Intro-ML/Stock_Price_Predictor/README.md

 ![percent_profits](https://user-images.githubusercontent.com/72525765/180104482-2ca26b6f-1e85-4b02-aeea-100a00fd8760.PNG)

+## Results - Live Paper Trading

+The code in the Live Paper Trading notebook is largely the same as the code in the backtesting with a few more functions implemented for live trading.

+At the time of testing this algorithm live, the country entered into a downturn in the market which proved deadly to our algorithms.
+Since we only traded for a period of 5 days, we saw significant force sell losses at the end of the trading period.
+Given longer trading periods, we believe the results for live paper trading would be significantly different, as was modeled and proved in our backtesting.

+Please see the pdf Mini Project 1 Q2 Report for a full breakdown of the buy/sell and profit losses from live paper trading!

 ## The code
-The code notebook (Mini_Project_1_Q1_Backtesting.ipynb) is here on the repo and can be used at your preference.
+The code notebook for backtesting (Mini_Project_1_Q1_Backtesting.ipynb) is here on the repo and can be used at your preference, for live trading implementation, please see the notebook Mini_Project_1_Q2_LivePaperTrading.ipynb.
 Enjoy the code, and thanks for reading through this!

 ## Libraries used
 alpaca_trade_api, numpy, pandas, sklearn, tensorflow, and prophet